 Why Work with Me?

 Finding the right therapist can be a difficult process and one of the primary deterrents of seeking treatment or giving up too early in the process.
 The goodness of fit between therapist and client cannot be emphasized enough and why I take the time to establish that relationship in addition to clinical intervention.

 Take the Next Step, Let's Connect!

 Thinking about reaching out?
 Take the first step and contact me to get started at (954) 391-5305.
-I offer a free 15-minute phone consultation, and I would be happy to answer any questions you may have about getting started.
+I offer a complimentary phone consultation so we can discuss how I can help you and/or your loved one.

 I look forward to speaking with you!